Get the highlights in your inbox every week.

 Set up your computer to boot into Windows 10 or Ubuntu 18.04 as needed.

-Even though Linux is a great operating system with widespread hardware and software support, the reality is that sometimes you have to use Windows, perhaps due to key apps that won't run under Linux.
-Thankfully, dual-booting Windows and Linux is very straightforward—and I'll show you how to set it up, with Windows 10 and Ubuntu 18.04, in this article.
+Linux is a great operating system with widespread hardware and software support, but the reality is that sometimes you have to use Windows, perhaps due to key apps that won't run on Linux.
+Thankfully, dual-booting Windows and Linux is very straightforward—and I'll show you how to set it up, with Windows 10 and Ubuntu, in this article.

 Before you get started, make sure you've backed up your computer.
 Although the dual-boot setup process is not very involved, accidents can still happen.
 So take the time to back up your important files in case chaos theory comes into play.
 In addition to backing up your files, consider taking an image backup of the disk as well, though that's not required and can be a more advanced process.